 Anna Bonfert manages Aceso Global’s Latin America portfolio and supports technical research on health financing, hospital management, and quality.
 Before joining Aceso Global, she worked at the World Bank focusing on the design and implementation of impact evaluations.
 Her past work experience in health economics and financing also includes a transition readiness assessment in Brazil for the Global Fund and a research project on health insurance for informal sector workers for GIZ and the Indonesian Ministry of Health.
 She received a BSc in International Economics from the University of Tübingen in Germany and an MA in Global Human Development from Georgetown University’s School of Foreign Service, where she focused on health economics and finance.
 She has lived and worked in multiple Latin American countries, and is fluent in English, German, Spanish, and Portuguese.

-Kiran Correa researches global healthcare systems with a focus on efficiency, quality, financing and payment systems, and integrated healthcare networks.
+Kiran Correa provides technical research support related to global healthcare systems with a focus on financing and payment arrangements, service delivery, and hospital management and governance reforms, among other areas.
+She also researches strategies to incentivize efficiency and quality of care.
+She covers low- and middle-income countries, with a focus on India.
 She also provides operational and administrative support to the organization.
-Prior to joining Aceso Global, she worked with Family Planning 2020 and as a political and economics intern at the U.S. Embassy Lisbon.
+Prior to joining Aceso Global, she interned at the UN Foundation and in the political and economics department of the U.S. Embassy in Lisbon, Portugal.
 She received a BSFS in Science, Technology and International Affairs from Georgetown University’s School of Foreign Service.

-Paul Molloy provides research and analytical support on health systems in emerging countries with a focus on efficiency, financing and integrated healthcare networks.
+Paul Molloy provides research and analytical support to senior management.
+His research focuses on integrated care networks, care coordination and provider payment mechanisms.
+He spent most of the past two years coordinating the Joint Learning Network Vertical Integration Learning Exchange.
 He also provides operational and administrative support to the organization.
-Previously, he worked for the Institute for Justice and Democracy in Haiti and interned with Taurus Investment Holdings.
 He received a BA in International Politics and Economics from Middlebury College, and he speaks French, Spanish and Portuguese.